E. P. Thompson: Legacy and criticism

 Although Thompson left the Communist Party of Great Britain, he remained committed to Marxist ideals.
-Leszek Kołakowski wrote a very harsh criticism of Thompson in his 1974 essay "My Correct Views on Everything".
+Leszek Kołakowski wrote a very harsh criticism of Thompson in his 1974 essay "My Correct Views on Everything", accusing Thompson of intellectual dishonesty in minimizing the brutalities of communism and placing abstract principles over real-world consequences.
 Tony Judt considered this rejoinder so authoritative that he claimed that "no one who reads it will ever take E.P.
 Thompson seriously again".
 Kołakowski's portrait of Thompson elicited some protests from readers and other left-wing journals came to Thompson's defence.
-On the 50th anniversary of the landmark publication of The Making of the English Working Class, journalists celebrated E.P.
+On the 50th anniversary of the landmark publication of The Making of the English Working Class, several journalists celebrated E.P.
 Thompson as one of the pre-eminent historians of his day.

 As Marxist history became less fashionable in the face of the adaptation of discourse-focused approaches inspired by the linguistic turn and post-structuralism in the 1980s, Thompson's work was subjected to critique by fellow historians.
 Joan Wallach Scott argued that Thompson's approach in The Making of the English Working Class was androcentric, and ignored the centrality of gender in the construction of class identities, with the sphere of paid labour in which economic class was rooted being understood as inherently male and privileged over the feminised domestic realm.
 Sheila Rowbotham, also a feminist historian and a friend of E.P. and Dorothy Thompson, has argued that Scott's critique was ahistorical, given that the book was published in 1963, before the second-wave feminist movement had fully developed a theoretical gender perspective.
 In a 2020 interview, Rowbotham acknowledged that "there was not a great deal of reference to women in The Making...
-But at the time it seemed like there were a lot of references to women, because we had to read people like J. H. Plumb — history in which there were really absolutely no women at all", and suggested that Thompson limited his writing about woman in deference to his wife, for whom women's history was a key area of research interest.
+But at the time it seemed like there were a lot of references to women, because we had to read people like J. H. Plumb — history in which there were really absolutely no women at all", and suggested that Thompson limited his writing about women in deference to his wife, for whom women's history was a key area of research interest.
 Rowbotham did acknowledge that whilst they supported the emancipation of women, the Thompsons had mixed feelings about the contemporary second-wave feminist movement, regarding it as too middle class.
 Barbara Winslow, who studied under Thompson and named him as "the most important academic influence on my life", similarly acknowledged that whilst "he was not politically sympathetic to the women's liberation movement, in part because he thought it was an American import, he was not hostile to women students or their feminist research agendas", and argued that early women's history in the 1960s primarily focused on "writing women into history", with more sophisticated feminist theoretical approaches only arriving later.